Clostoken

 Clostoken or Cloghastookeen is a small townland in the civil parish of Kilconickny, near the town of Loughrea in County Galway, Ireland.
 It takes its name from an old ruined castle.
+Today, the name is more commonly used to refer to the civil parish of Kilconickny.

 Name

 According to O'Donovan's Field Name Books (1862), the Irish language form of the name is Cloch stúincín, meaning "stone of the little prominence".
 Other forms include Clostoken, Closetaken, Cloghstockin, Cloghastockin, Cloghstokin, Cloghastookeen and Clostaken.

 Joyce (1910) writes "Near Loughrea in Galway, is a townland called Cloghastookeen, the stone fortress of the little pinnacle, which received its name from a castle of the Burkes, the ruins of which still remain.

 The townland gives its name to Clostoken & Kilconieran parish.

 There were three ecclesiastical parishes in the Middle Ages; Kilconickny (now Clostoken), Kilconieran and Lickerrig (now Carrabane).

 The three are now united in the large parish of Clostoken & Kilconieran.

 Location

 Cloghastookeen is in the Electoral Division of Kilconickny.

 Bordering townlands are Carrowclogh to the south, Kilmurry to the east, Knockadaumore to the east, Saintclerans to the north and Srah to the west.

 The area of the townland is 142.12 acres.

 O'Donovan writes; "This is a small townland, all arable and used as pasture land.
 It contains no antiquities, nor anything remarkable.
 It does have extensive ruins of a castle."